Signs and symptoms of HIV/AIDS: Latency

 A strong immune defense reduces the number of viral particles in the bloodstream, marking the start of secondary or chronic HIV infection.
 The secondary stage of HIV infection can vary between two weeks and 10 years.
 During the secondary phase of infection, HIV is active within lymph nodes, which typically become persistently swollen, in response to large amounts of virus that become trapped in the follicular dendritic cells (FDC) network.
 The surrounding tissues that are rich in CD4^{+} T cells may also become infected, and viral particles accumulate both in infected cells and as free virus.
 Individuals who are in this phase are still infectious.
 During this time, CD4^{+} CD45RO^{+} T cells carry most of the proviral load.

 A small percentage of HIV-1 infected individuals retain high levels of CD4+ T-cells without antiretroviral therapy.
 However, most have detectable viral loads and will eventually progress to AIDS without treatment.
-These individuals are classified as HIV controllers or long-term nonprogressors (LTNP).
+The former are classified as HIV controllers or long-term nonprogressors (LTNP).
 People who maintain CD4+ T cell counts and also have low or clinically undetectable viral load without antiretroviral treatment are known as elite controllers or elite suppressors (ES).